owncloud-archive/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'ldapUserCleanupInterval' => 51,

-defines the interval in minutes for the background job that checks user existance and marks them as ready to be cleaned up.
+defines the interval in minutes for the background job that checks user existence and marks them as ready to be cleaned up.
 The number is always minutes.
 Setting it to 0 disables the feature.

 See command line (occ) methods ldap:show-remnants and user:delete